 However, they are not meant for prolonged overload, as it can cause it to fail.
 Its symptoms include excessive current draw, overheating, and insufficient torque.
 You can identify motor overload by the following symptoms:

-The motor may smell burnt or hot during and after an operation
+● The motor may smell burnt or hot during and after

 You can perform several tests to check for motor overload before it leads to failures.
 You can use a multimeter with a clamp attachment to test for fluctuating current situations, over- or under-, that may lead to overload.